ocsmit/canoclass/README.md

 All index functions are stored in `canopy_foss.indicies.py`

+**ARVI**

-ARVI: 1.45 seconds per calculation or approx. 1:35 hours for full computation of all 3,913 ga naip tiles to NVME SSD.
+* SSD computation time: 1.45 seconds per calculation or approx. 1:35 hours for full computation of all 3,913 ga naip tiles to NVME SSD.

+* HDD computation time: 6.16 hours hours to proccess all 3,913 ga naip tiles

-VARI: computation speed still needs to be tested
+**VARI:** computation speed still needs to be tested